christinittyjohn/codechef/README.md

-# codechef
+# codechef_hackerrank
-Solutions for code chef practice Questions.
+Solutions for code chef and hackerrank practice Questions.